 Learn to Bring Help, Hope and Healing...

 Alaska Baptist Disaster Relief (ABDR) training equips ordinary believers to step into extraordinary moments of need with the love of Christ.
-This three-day event is designed to prepare you both spiritually and practically to serve people in crisis, whether through chaplaincy and emotional care, clean-up and recovery, feeding, shower and laundry support, chainsaw and tarping, incident management, or even providing clean drinking water in remote communities.
+This three-day event is designed to prepare you both spiritually and practically to serve people in crisis, whether through chaplaincy and emotional care, clean-up and recovery, shower and laundry support, incident management skills, or even providing clean drinking water in remote communities.
 You'll gain hands-on skills, biblical perspective, and the confidence to be a light in some of the darkest moments people face after disaster.

 Our next training will be held Thursday through Saturday, October 2–4, 2025 at Laverne Griffin Camp (4495 W. Little Cloud Dr., Wasilla, 99623).
+Sign up for one class or as many as you can fit into your schedule.
 There is no charge to attend the training, receive housing, or for meals during the event.
-For those who complete Disaster Relief 101 and join the ABDR team, there is a one-time $40 fee, which includes your team shirt and official photo ID.
-This small investment helps us prepare a trained, ready, and unified team to bring help, hope, and healing to those who need it most.
+For those who complete Disaster Relief 101 and join the ABDR team, there is a one-time $40 fee, which includes your team shirt/hat and official photo ID.
+This small investment helps us prepare a trained, ready, and unified team to bring Help, Hope, and Healing to those who need it most.

 Classes